hosuzuki/Connect4/README.md

 <!-- GETTING STARTED -->
 <h2 id="getting-started"> ⭐  Getting Started</h2>

-In order to install 'Connect4', git clone the this repository wherever you like.
+In order to install 'Connect4', clone this repository wherever you like.
 ```
-git clone
+git clone git@github.com:hosuzuki/connect4.git
 ```
 Then, go into the repository which you just cloned.
 ```